dtg3/sevo-git-research/presentation/presentation.md

 ![Commit Size](/diagrams/commit-size.svg)

 ### What Do Large Commits Tell Us?
-A Taxonomical study of large commits
+A Taxonomical Study of Large Commits
 #### International Conference on Mining Software Repositories - 2008

  * Abram Hindle